 One hundred percent of all nutrient management plans from newly certified planners are inspected at initial implementation or plan conception by the Nutrient Management Program Administrator.
 Several agencies conduct follow-up inspections; however, DDA follows compliance requirements per nutrient management regulations.
-DDA reviews 60 plans per year or approximately 5% annually.
-This will be increased to 10% or a statistically defensible sample size of operators within the ramp up period to adopt these new verification protocols.
-Most plans are randomly chosen for review; some are complaint driven; leading to a selection preference for sampling potentially bad actors in the sector.
-Additional checks are conducted by NRCS during farm record review for Conservation Security Program.
-All plans comply with Delaware's Nutrient Management Law and P Site Index and are inspected or renewed after plan lifespan.
+DDA reviews approximately 17.7% of plans annually.
+The Program staff can select an operator and/or operation for audit via any of the following manners: